-The disseminated TRACE data enhanced by the addition of Dealer/Customer information and Buy/Sell information will inform Dealers and Customers of actual executed prices for Customer Transactions and Dealer Transactions across a broad universe of corporate debt securities.
-Even prior to the adoption of NASD IM-2440-2, "Additional Mark-Up Policy For Transactions in Debt Securities, Except Municipal Securities" ("the Debt Mark-Up Interpretation"), the availability of such information would have aided Dealers in complying with their obligations regarding best execution and fair mark-ups set forth in FINRA rules and other provisions of the federal securities laws, and described in various litigated or settled proceedings.
-With the implementation of the Debt Mark-Up Interpretation on July 5, 2007, FINRA believes that information identifying a transaction as either a Dealer Transaction or a Customer Transaction and as either a Buy or a Sell now must be made available to Dealers.
+The disseminated TRACE data enhanced by the addition of the Dealer/Customer data element and the Buy/Sell data element will inform Dealers and Customers of actual executed prices for Customer Transactions and Dealer Transactions across a broad universe of corporate debt securities.
+Even prior to the adoption of NASD IM-2440-2, "Additional Mark-Up Policy For Transactions in Debt Securities, Except Municipal Securities" ("the Debt Mark-Up Interpretation"), the availability of these data elements would have aided Dealers in complying with their obligations regarding best execution and fair mark-ups set forth in FINRA rules and other provisions of the federal securities laws, and described in various litigated or settled proceedings.
+With the implementation of the Debt Mark-Up Interpretation on July 5, 2007, FINRA believes that the data elements identifying a transaction as either a Dealer Transaction or a Customer Transaction and as either a Buy or a Sell now must be made available to Dealers.